 WordPress Training Team APAC Meeting runs on Thursday at 11:30 UTC weekly.

 To make it more compatible with other APAC- friendly regions the time may be adjusted.

 Please vote your suitable time on doodle: https://doodle.com/meeting/participate/id/bmwWMW0e

 Working on Now

-- Content Creation – Github content board, with all content-related stuff that needs to be created, drafted, review and published
+- Content Creation – Github content board, with all content related stuff that need to be created, draft, review and published

 - Website Development – issues related to learn.wordpress.org The community site where WordPress code is created and shared by the users.
 This is where you can download the source code for WordPress core, plugins and themes as well as the central location for community conversations and organization. https://wordpress.org/ design and development

 - Copyeditors – please comment on this p2 post or in Slack

 - Instructional design/educator/trainer – comment on the agenda (p2) post or in Slack, if you would like to join us as a Instructional designer/educator/ trainer